-With respect to the Japan-U.S. Status of Forces Agreement and its operation, although a certain degree of improvements in operation have been made following the rape incident in Okinawa Prefecture and the helicopter crash in Ginowan City in August 2004, further review is required.
+With respect to the Japan-U.S. Status of Forces Agreement and its operation, although a certain degree of improvements in operation have been made following the incident of rape by a U.S. soldier in Okinawa Prefecture and the helicopter crash in Ginowan City, Okinawa Prefecture in August 2004, further review is required.